The Evolving Role of ESG in Healthcare

-Since the COVID-19 pandemic, pressure from consumers, shareholders, and employees to adopt ESG policies has been felt by nearly every industry.
-With social issues more visible than ever, climate change becoming an increasingly pressing concern, and more countries committing to the renewable energy transition, ESG is more than a passing trend.
+Since the COVID-19 pandemic, major companies have faced mounting pressure from consumers, shareholders, and employees to adopt ESG policies into their corporate frameworks.
+As climate change and working conditions become an increasingly pressing concern, and more countries commit to the renewable energy transition, ESG is proving to be more than a passing trend.

-Further, nonprofit hospitals are constantly questioned by government entities about their tax-exempt status, and embedding ESG principles may help them provide validity to their filings.
-As healthcare leaders have started to learn the importance of ESG—as evidenced by the growing number of “ESG” mentions within the AlphaSense platform for this industry—we explore this budding trend and the leaders who have stepped up to lead the charge.
+Nonprofit hospitals are constantly questioned by government entities about their tax-exempt status, and embedding ESG principles may help provide validity to their filings.
+As healthcare leaders have started to learn the importance of ESG—as evidenced by the growing number of “ESG” mentions within the AlphaSense platform for this industry—we explore this budding trend and those who have stepped up to lead change.

 Setting the Stage in Healthcare

 For healthcare leaders, mandated ESG reporting is less of a distant future and more of a current reality.
-The time to adopt ESG is now, as regulatory metrics linked to operational and fiscal performance are mounting on multiple fronts.
+The U.S. healthcare industry significantly affects both the environment, accounting for between 4.4% and 5.2% of the nation’s total greenhouse gas (GHG) emissions, and socioeconomic health, being the largest source of US jobs and representing 17.3% of gross domestic product.
+Ultimately, the time to adopt ESG policies is now, as the number of regulatory metrics linked to operational and fiscal performance are rising on multiple fronts.

-In the U.S., emerging climate disclosure requirements from the SEC would require publicly listed providers to report on their greenhouse gas (GHG) emissions and climate risk governance, strategy, risk management, and impacts.
+In 2024, The SEC adopted climate disclosure requirements that require publicly listed providers to report on their greenhouse gas (GHG) emissions and climate risk governance, strategy, risk management, and impacts.
 As publicly traded companies prioritize efforts within their own organizations and across broader value chains, even healthcare organizations that are not required to submit ESG reporting may feel pressured to do so.

 Additionally, the HHS Health Sector Climate Pledge, launched by the Department of Health and Human Services (HHS), is pushing hospitals and other industry stakeholders to cut their GHG emissions by 50% by 2030.
 Those who follow suit will see the return: stakeholders—including the Joint Commission, insurers, and financial rating agencies—will also expect healthcare organizations to provide information about their ESG efforts in coming quarters.